exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Response

-The string with a value of anchoring address in Base58Check format.
+The string with a value of the anchoring address in the Base58Check format.

 ### Following address